 Neither Medicare nor the AMA nor any payer has developed guidelines that describe the medical necessity for performing a specific level of history or exam for a particular presenting problem.
 If a clinician documents a detailed history and a detailed exam, should a payer or coder say that that wasn’t needed?
 The medical necessity for ordering an EKG or CT scan of the brain is clearly listed in medical policies.
 If the patient is going to have a blepharoplasty, there are clear diagnostic indications to separate out cosmetic from medically necessary services.

 Medical Decision Making and Documentation Guidelines

 To justify an E/M code level, the history, exam, and MDM must be medically appropriate and necessary.
 If your clinician documents no solid evidence of medical necessity, you cannot report a higher level of service — such a claim will not be reimbursed regardless of how severe the patient’s condition is or how complicated the provider’s thought process was.

 The Documentation Guidelines were developed in 1995 and 1997 as a joint work product of Medicare and the AMA.
 The guidelines state that for established patient visits and some other visit types two of the three key components of history, exam, and medical decision-making must be met.
 Neither CPT nor CMS said that medical decision-making must be one of those key components.
-The quote from the Medicare claims processing manual states that there must be medical necessity for the level of service, not that medical decision-making must be one of the key components.
-Medical necessity is not synonymous with medical decision-making and medical decision-making should not be used as a stand in for medical necessity.
+The quote from the Medicare claims to process manual states that there must be a medical necessity for the level of service, not that medical decision-making must be one of the key components.
+Medical necessity is not synonymous with medical decision-making and medical decision-making should not be used as a stand-in for medical necessity.